chintan4181/restaurant-mangement/README.md

 ### Assumptions:Below aussumptions have made due to time constraints and simplicity.

   - To make it simple due to time limitations, all below services are bundled in one Spring Boot project.
-However for microservices, we can create 3 different spring boot services for each of them.
+However for microservices, we can create 3 different spring boot services.
 Inter service communication can be implemented using Eureka Server.

 There are 3 REST services for this system
 - <b>Restaurant Service</b> -